Madurai Veeran (2007 film): Reception

-Sify wrote "It is a crass film that drags with plenty of double entendre and inane songs tuned by Sreekanth Deva."
-Filmibeat wrote "The film is made on a reasonable story, but the way the director presents the story is truly horrible".
+Sify wrote "It is a crass film that drags with plenty of double entendre and inane songs tuned by Sreekanth Deva".
 Chennai Online wrote "The rich guy-poor girl saga finds yet another exposure in 'Madurai Veeran'.
 With the story taking the predictable line, there is not much that is fresh or exciting here."
 News Today wrote "Vincent Selvah has tried to dish out a commercial entertainer with dollops of romance.
 An overdose of stunt sequences toward the end is the jarring aspect.
 But the movie has the ammunitions to hold the audience interest".
 Lajjavathi of Kalki praised the performances of Ramesh and Saloni and Srikanth Deva's music and called the screenplay as dull and noted a climax comes when half of the movie is over, and when you wake up thinking the movie is over, the real climax hits your head after half an hour and concluded calling it a film which should have come out better but missed somewhere.